Now to the fun part.

 I tend not to resolve that something sucks until it has caused me personal pain, so I mention this only to give you some backstory.
 You can investigate the controversy yourself if you’re inclined.

-But it means that Raspbian Jessie has a new process for creating a startup script than you may be used to.
+But it means that Raspbian Jessie has a different process for creating a startup script than what you may be used to.

 Create a .service file

 You’ll need to make a

 .service file — a plain text file that looks roughly like this: